 A new virtual intelligence tool turning 10 years of collected data to more effectively drive port and customer efficiencies

-Jan Augustyn, Head of Business Improvement, C3
+Jan Augustyn, General Manager - Business Performance Improvement, C3

 Don’t Just Stop at the Dockets - think Digital Ecosystem

 Tracking wood supplies from forest compartment to customer location (mill, port).
 Case studies of local implementation